single-spa/single-spa.js.org/docs/starting-from-scratch.md

 ### 4.c Build the React app

-Now that we have our application registered, we can build our React app.
-We've reproduced the code from [Animated Transitions](https://reacttraining.com/react-router/web/example/animated-transitions) below, with one modification (which is highlighted).
+Now that we have the home application registered, let us build the React app.
+We've reproduced the code from [react-router's Animated Transitions](https://reacttraining.com/react-router/web/example/animated-transitions) below with one modification, which is highlighted.
 Recall that in [Step 3](starting-from-scratch.md#step-three-registering-an-app) we configured this application to handle routing at the `/home` path.
 That means that we also need to add `/home` as the basename prop for Router.

+<p class="filename">root.component.js</p>

 ```js {24}
 import React from "react";